Problems paying Corporation Tax Arrears? What if You Can’t Make a Corporation Tax Bill?

 My Ltd Company is Insolvent and I Can’t Make My Tax Payment.
 Does This Matter?

-Finding yourself in the situation where you cannot pay corporation tax debt may be a particularly relevant warning indicator for insolvency, along with failure to pay PAYE or VAT.
+Finding yourself in the situation where you cannot pay corporation tax debt may be a particularly relevant warning indicator for insolvency, along with failure to pay PAYE or being unable to pay VAT arrears.
 HMRC have specific guidelines for investigating the remuneration of directors, and their salary, especially where directors have taken dividends when the company is insolvent.
 The fact that you are having problems paying corporation tax may indicate that you have taken excessive dividends and HMRC may have the view that the money you paid yourself is, in fact, owed to them.